FLWYZ/AudioVideoTrip/README.md

 # AudioVideoTrip
-A simple trip to learn audio &amp; video technology
+A simple trip to learn audio & video technology
 I hope U can get something from it~